mpaperno/MSFSTouchPortalPlugin/README.md

 * Connect/Disconnect Re-register services
 * States pushed back to Touch Portal
+  * Done but need more mappings.
+Also need to update MD with state info.
 * Define SimVars
 * Documentation - Events needed and additional rows of data to display.
 * Automate generation of Entry.tp and Docs on build and put in root.